jtopjian/puppet-cubbystack/README.md

 }
 ```

-There are benefits to this, such as being able to have configuration files in other directories (such as `/opt` for source-based installs) as well as automatic support for new configuration files.
+The benefits of this single `type` include the ability to have configuration files in other directories (such as `/opt` for source-based installs), configuration files with non-standard names (such as `nova-compute.conf`), and automatic support for new OpenStack projects' config files.

 Unfortunately such a `type` is not possible with Puppet.
 The limiting factor would be the inability to `purge` the config file of unmanaged options.
 This is a deal-breaker to me.